Case Study — YieldSphere

 dbt Semantic Layer for Cross-System Metrics

-dbt semantic models define business metrics (cost per bushel, margin per hectare, production efficiency) in one place, ensuring consistent definitions across finance, operations, and executive views.
+dbt semantic models define business metrics (yield accrued, realized P&L, risk-adjusted return) in one place, ensuring consistent definitions across fund accounting, portfolio management, and investor-reporting views.

 Event-Driven Cross-System Sync

-Farm operations events (planting, applications, harvest) trigger automatic updates to cost accounts and P&L, replacing the weekly manual reconciliation that was the primary source of the 15-20% error rate.
+On-chain events (deposits, withdrawals, reallocations, yield claims) trigger automatic updates to position accounts and NAV, replacing the weekly manual reconciliation that was the primary source of the 15-20% error rate.

-Cost centers follow the natural business hierarchy (enterprise → farm → field → crop × season), enabling drill-down from enterprise P&L to individual field profitability without custom reporting work.
+Positions follow the natural portfolio hierarchy (fund → strategy → protocol → pool), enabling drill-down from fund-level NAV to individual pool performance without custom reporting work.

 Architecture Decisions